- Ph.D. and M.A., University of Buffalo, Spanish

 Professionally speaking, I value taking leadership positions within organizations specific to my discipline because these organizations have had significant impacts on my life and in my development as a teacher-scholar.
 I also believe that, through these organizations, I can continue to advocate for the teaching of foreign languages and literatures at all levels, from elementary school to post-secondary school.
-I am most dedicated to the Asociación Internacional de Literatura y Cultura Femenina Hispánica (of which I am Secretary) and the Northeast Modern Languages Association (of which I am currently Vice-President).
+I am most dedicated to the Asociación Internacional de Literatura y Cultura Femenina Hispánica (of which I have been, in the past, Secretary) and the Northeast Modern Languages Association (of which I am currently Vice-President).
 I welcome challenges and I always look forward to collaborating with others, particularly if that means building a better world for all of us to live in peace.